RattlesnakeOS/microg/README.md

+# Changes

+Toggled on Doze support for better battery life with GCM.

+# Original README:

 This is a community supported repo to support integration of [microG](https://microg.org/) with RattlesnakeOS.
 The author of RattlesnakeOS doesn't recommend the use of microG, but since it's a highly requested feature I wanted to at least host it in a known place where others can help contribute.
 It is currently the required signature spoofing patch and just a subset of prebuilt packages from here: https://github.com/lineageos4microg/android_prebuilts_prebuiltapks.

 ## How to